Venack/tiktokapi/README.md

 Currently known limitations are:

 - Getting any information from a user's profile is capped at 5000 items by Tiktok and cannot be bypassed in any way
-- Using the API the right way, it can easily sustain to up to 15 million requests daily (with only one device for gorgon calculation) for scraping data
+- Using the API the right way, it can easily sustain to up to 150 million requests daily for scraping data
-- The gorgon key is obtained by emulating the algorithm on a android application, so a device is needed in order to run it (emulators won't work) - one device can deliver about 10 - 15 M gorgons/day

 # Contact